Dope Thief

 Sophie remembers being underwater, her body dragged by the current toward the propellers of a boat.
 She remembers being pulled up by the Coast Guard, saved from imminent death.

 Why would she want to end her own life, when it seems so perfect?
 Her husband, James, is an investment manager that’s afforded them an easy, affluent lifestyle.
 Her best friend, Caroline, is wild but seemingly consistent.
 She owns top-of-the-line clothes and appliances.
 She volunteers at a hospital.
-I mean, the only thing she really has to worry about is how to keep herself busy as a housewife.
+I mean, the only thing she really must worry about is how to keep herself busy.

 Someone like that wouldn’t want to end their life.
 Right?